rcmuniz1994/electron-test/README.md

 >```
 > And replace the url value for your repository url.

+> **⚠️ Warnning 3:** this implementation works only for project with public repositories.
+But it could work to projects with private repositories that uses Github Releases.

 Now we can go.
 To build the desktop app for Windows using Docker run on the project root directory:

 ```bash